Cal Raleigh Player Props: Mariners vs. Blue Jays

 Cal Raleigh At The Plate

-- Raleigh has five doubles, a triple, two home runs and 10 walks while batting .216.
+- Raleigh is hitting .231 with five doubles, a triple, three home runs and 10 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.